WordPress Plugin

 - Clicks "Pay with IDRX"

-- Signs the payment authorization (gasless, no ETH needed)
+- Signs the payment authorization (gasless settlement)

 - Article unlocks immediately